rpaskin/geodata_combine/README.md

 Script and data example for combining several geojson files into one.

+Just put all your geodata json files in one directory, cd to it, and run the python3 combine.py script.

 License
 -------
 Creative Commons [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/) - Public Domain.
 See file [LICENSE.md](LICENSE.md)